gracefaz/Truepill-Pharmacy-Stock-Kata/README.md

   totalPacks: 100,
 };
 ```
-I then created a simple function called addToFormulary, which takes the name of one of the objects as its argument.
+I then created a simple function called addToFormulary, which takes the name of one of the objects (see the paracetamol declared above) as its argument.
 ```javascript
 addToFormulary(paracetamol.name);
 ```